 The fundamental model that Dilli Grey is built on is to provide fairly priced, ethically made fashion and homewares - all year round.
 To enable us to do that we price our pieces fairly from the get go.
-We pay fairly for our production and obviously as a growing commercial business we factor in profit and overheads, but what we don't build in is the inflated cost so that in 6 months time we can offer huge discounted sales.
+We pay fairly for our production and obviously as a growing commercial business we factor in profit and overheads, but what we don't build in to the prices we offer is the inflated cost so that in 6 months time we can offer huge discounted sales.
 This is the model that large volume, fast-fashion retailers are built on.
 I worked for high-street brands for 20 years.
 I know how it works.
 Buying huge volumes and creating an inflated 'full price' so you can still make a profit in a 60% off sale.

 This isn't how I want Dilli Grey to operate.
 I design here in London and create in collaboration with, and buy direct from, artisan makers - there is no middleman mark up or 'green washing' premium.

 Investment in fashion

 It's a true reflection of their worth and the worth of the people who have made them.
-Their time, skill and the craft that has been honed over centuries.
+Their time, skill and the craft that has been honed over centuries and they deserve to be paid a premium to reflect that.
 Each piece is hand-made for our customers; it is about slow fashion that we hope will become 'future vintage' and stay in your wardrobe to be treasured forever.

 Zero Waste Promise